 At this time of the morning the bathroom would be empty.
 She put on yesterday’s tunic and trousers over the undershirt and leggings she had slept in.
 With her windfoil slung over one shoulder and her duffel bag clutched to her chest, she hurried down the corridor in her bare feet.
 The crystal orbs in the ceiling had been set to a dim glow that provided just enough light to see by.

-The shelves in the bathroom were covered with jars of scented soaps and oils, stacks of large thick towels, washcloths of varying texture from smooth to coarse and long handled scrubbing brushes.
+The shelves in the bathroom were fully stocked with jars of scented soaps and oils, stacks of large thick towels, washcloths of varying texture from smooth to coarse and long handled scrubbing brushes.
 Devesi locked the door behind her and turned the brass wheel that sent water pouring down a copper chute into the large stone bathtub.
 At the touch of her hand a rune carved in relief on the side of the bathtub began to heat the cold water to the right temperature.
-While she waited for the water to get warm enough she washed thoroughly, rinsing away the lather before immersing herself to soak in the bath.
+While she waited for the water to get warm enough she threw her dirty clothes in the laundry tub and wound the wash cycle mechanism.
+She washed herself thoroughly, rinsing away the lather before immersing herself to soak in the bath.

 It wasn’t long after dawn when she left the bathroom in fresh work clothes with an armful of clean and damp laundry over her arm.
 Devesi returned to her room and hung her clothes on the clothing rack in front of the air vents to dry.
 She added a few new patches to her tattered old coat while she waited for Taerys or Karda to call her for breakfast.
 Over an hour later Taerys knocked on the door and was surprised to find Devesi working on her coat.